fengtan/ldap-explorer/README.md

   - make sure the code is well documented and consistent
   - explain Base DN, see that documentation drupal provides
   - list alternatives in README.md (container-based software I listed in jira, as well as Jxplorer)
+  - all commands
+  - explain connections end up in settings
 - metadata
   - license (in package.json and in README.md)
   - make sure the repo URL listed in package.json is correct